InkyCyber/CodePaint/README.md

 CodePaint for VSCODE
 Use Crl + Shift + P or CMD + Shift + P and enter Open User Settings (JSON) then select the theme you like and copy and paste.
-Please credit me if this is re-posted
+Please credit me if this is re-posted feel free to use CodePaint as a base to make your own custom VS Code Theme